Skip to main content

 Secondary education can also be obtained in conservatoires.
 Conservatoires provide art education:

-Only a small number of pupils, admitted on the basis of an aptitude test, participate in this type of education.
+Only a small number of pupils, admitted on the basis of an talent exam, participate in this type of education.
 Education in these schools is usually completed with the graduate examination (absolutorium).
 Graduates achieve the level of tertiary professional education in a conservatoire (vyšší odborné vzdělání v konzervatoři) (ISCED 554) and are awarded a DiS. degree, “diploma specialist” (diplomovaný specialista).
 Pupils can also take the Maturita examination and thus attain secondary education with the Maturita examination (ISCED 354).

-Certification in upper secondary education can also be obtained without prior participation in an education or training programme if the applicant submits a set of certificates on acquisition of professional qualifications that in summary certify the attainment of all professional skills set by the National Qualifications System for entering specific occupation.
+Certification in the field of upper secondary vocational education can also be obtained without prior participation in an education or training programme if the applicant submits a set of certificates on acquisition of professional qualifications that in summary certify the attainment of all professional skills set by the National Qualifications System for entering specific occupation.
 These certificates enable the holder to take a VET final examination or the Maturita examination without prior participation in initial (school) education.
 See also Validation of Non-formal and Informal Learning in Chapter 8.

 General objectives

 Under the Education Act, upper secondary education develops the knowledge, aptitude, skills, attitudes and values pupils have gained in basic education, which are important for their personal development.
 Upper secondary schools (střední školy) provide pupils with broader general education or vocational training with an element of general education and strengthen their values orientation.
 Upper secondary education lays the foundation for pupils' future, for a full, active life in both the personal and civic sphere, for readiness to gain information independently and continue in further learning.
 It prepares them for entering the labour market and motivates them to engage in lifelong learning.
-Since September 2017, the School Act has laid down the obligation for secondary schools to make an effort to cooperate with employers in the region.
+Since September 2017, the School Act has laid down the obligation for secondary schools to make an effort to establish cooperation with employers in the region.

 General objectives of lower secondary education provided in lower stage of multi-year secondary general schools (gymnázia) correspond to objectives of the basic (single-structure) education.